Surface Pro 3 review: Everything you need to know

 The performance provided by the high-end models of the Pro 3 are reflected in the price.
 The Core i3 model with 64GB of storage, 4GB RAM and Core i3 chip starts at £639.00.
 The Core i5 model with 256GB of storage, 8GB RAM and Core i5 chip starts at £1,109.
 If you want the Core i7 chip, be prepared to pay at least £1,339.

-For a limited time Microsoft is offering a deal for those wanting to buy the the 2-in-1.
+For a limited time, Microsoft is offering a deal for those wanting to buy the 2-in-1.

 Whichever configuration you choose you have to factor in another £110 for the Type Cover, which is a necessity rather than a nice-to-have.
 This easily brings the cost of most configurations up towards the £1,500 mark.

 Microsoft offers 90 days of technical support - and extended warranties of up to three years can be purchased for businesses.
 The vendor also provides detailed guides to help with deployment and there are even video tutorials available.